gbgplc/loqate-verify-helmcharts/README.md

 ```

 1. If any of the pods are not in service i.e. 0/1 then delete the equivalent chart and reinstall as shown below.
 2. If you are still getting the error.
 Delete each chart and reinstall one at a time.
 Testing after the chart comes back up, after waiting an extra 3 mins.
 Do this in the following order: spatial-api, querycoordinator.
+You may have to repeat this a few times. i.e. spatial-api, querycoordinator, spatial-api ...

-Delete a helm chart and reinstall it
+Delete a helm chart and reinstall it:

-To delete a chart first get a list of charts.
+To delete a chart first get a list of charts:

 ``` bash
  helm list -n loqate